rasheed007/alx-low_level_programming/README.md

-My readme for the task
+A readme on functions nested